DanielQolami/dani-chat/README.md

 I have made this chat for the company I'm working in.
 But for the purposes of making the code public, I have removed all the "url"s in the project, so that anyone can use the code and/or improve this code.

+### hints:
+the folders and files are structured in a way that you can easily start using.

+the codes inside the "useChat" composable, are written in a way that they can be used in other codebases (like vanilla javascript, react, svelte & ...).

+with a little bit knowledge of Vue.js, you can change & use the codes inside vue components in your own codebase.

 ### how it works

 when entering the page, an api is called to fetch the chatlist of the current user. then it shows them to the user.